How to Stand Up For What’s Right, Even When It Feels Intimidating

 Envato Elements

-Connect with like-minded individuals or organisations who can offer guidance, support, and resources.
-Sharing your experiences and learning from other people can empower you and help you get through more challenging situations a bit more easily.
+Connect with like-minded individuals or organisations who can offer guidance and resources.
+Sharing your experiences and learning from other people who have fought similar battles can empower you and help you get through the tough days.
+You’ll find that people who share your values are usually more than happy to help you navigate a tricky situation.
+Having a mentor or a support group makes the whole process feel much less like a solo mission and more like a shared effort.